Hypnotherapy brainwave entrainment allows you to create trance at the push of a button. What an intriguing thought right!?

 This is not only good for the clients but good for your business.
 Having an additional offering that creates a buzz around your practice as a hypnotherapist, psychologist, health spa or related business is a Unique Selling Point (USP).

 And with stress and anxiety being potentially the most destructive challenges of our time, having a reliable way to help yourself or others with this is invaluable.
+Something that hypnotherapy and brainwave entrainment can do very well.

 Repeat business and referrals are the key to the success of these and other helping professions.